zengelan/eks-workshop/content/040_shiftleft/Lab 1.md

 ![](/images/mfe/3_audit.png?classes=border,shadow)

-1. Log into MVISION Cloud shared tenant and use the incidents view to find the issues associated with this template https://www.myshn.net
+1. Log into MVISION Cloud shared tenant and use the incidents view to find the issues associated with this template.
+Search for your codeword in the search bar to filter your the incidents associated with your lab account.
+Investigate the details of the incidents. https://www.myshn.net

 ![](/images/mfe/4_login.png?classes=border,shadow)